alexpearce/home/_posts/tips/2013-02-25-python-and-root-on-os-x.md

 This is using the install as documented in [a previous post]({% post_url 2012-08-03-installing-root-on-mountain-lion %}).

-The problem is that the library Python loads can't find another library it needs.
+The problem is that the library Python loads can’t find another library it needs.
 To fix this, the `DYLD_LIBRARY_PATH` variable needs to be set:

 {% highlight text %}
 export DYLD_LIBRARY_PATH=$ROOTSYS/lib:$DYLD_LIBRARY_PATH